Blog /

 While incident response is the go-to action plan for handling issues in real time, incident management takes a broader approach.
 It’s the big picture—preparing, responding, and learning from incidents to better handle whatever comes next.
 Think of incident response as firefighting, and incident management as fire prevention.

-The 6 Core Steps of an Incident Response Process
+The 6 Core Steps of an Incident Response Plan

 Step 1: Preparation 📝

 Preparation is crucial for any incident response.
 In this case, the development team has already created an incident response plan that outlines roles, communication protocols, and the tools to be used.
+Utilizing the best incident management tools can ensure that your team is well-prepared to handle any security breach.
 Regular security training sessions have been held, and the team is well-versed in using monitoring tools to detect potential threats.
 Their response plan includes guidelines for common security breaches, like DDoS attacks or data theft, and they run regular drills to ensure everyone knows their role.

 Step 2: Identification 🔍

-Considered one of the most critical steps in the incident response process, the identification step relies on the team’s monitoring tools to detect unusual activity.
+Considered one of the most critical steps in the incident response process, the identification step relies on the team’s incident management tool to detect unusual activity.
 For example, a spike in traffic to the login page or multiple failed login attempts from suspicious IP addresses could indicate a problem.
 Using tools like Cloudflare for DDoS protection and Datadog for server health monitoring, the team can confirm that the web application is under a brute-force attack.

 Step 3: Containment 🚪

 At this point, the team moves to contain the incident.
 They implement short-term containment by blocking the malicious IP addresses and increasing the threshold for failed login attempts, preventing further damage.
+Effective containment strategies are crucial for managing major incidents and preventing them from escalating.
 For long-term containment, they plan to add two-factor authentication (2FA) as an extra security layer to the login process.
 Containment prevents the attack from escalating while they investigate further.

 Step 4: Eradication 🛠️